Avignon Papacy

 5/5/2024

-The Avignon Papacy, also known as the Babylonian Captivity of the Papacy, was a significant period in the history of the Catholic Church during the 14th century.
-Lasting from 1309 to 1377, it marked a time when the papal court was relocated from Rome to the city of Avignon, in what is now modern-day France.
-The Avignon Papacy was characterized by political intrigue, financial corruption, and tensions between the papacy and secular rulers, leaving a lasting impact on the authority and prestige of the papacy.
+The Avignon Papacy, often referred to as the Babylonian Captivity of the Papacy, was a pivotal period in the history of the Catholic Church from 1309 to 1377.
+During this time, the papal court relocated from Rome to Avignon, in present-day France, leading to political tensions, accusations of corruption, and a decline in papal authority.
+This controversial era left a lasting impact on the Catholic Church and contributed to the eventual Great Schism.

 Sources